-As part of Lewis & Clark's commitment to excellence in writing, the Writing Center offers one-on-one conferences for undergraduates seeking assistance with papers and other writing projects related to their academic program.
-The staff regularly work with students at all stages of the writing process, providing strategies for formulating ideas, organizing texts, choosing an appropriate style, and recognizing and fixing mechanical errors.
+As part of Lewis & Clark's commitment to excellence in writing, the Writing Center offers one-on-one conferences to any undergraduate who seeks assistance with papers and other writing projects related to his or her academic program.
+The staff work with students at all stages of the writing process, providing strategies for such common issues as getting started on a paper, formulating ideas, organizing texts, choosing an appropriate style, and recognizing and fixing mechanical errors.
 Conference times are scheduled throughout fall and spring semesters.